-United Nations Federal Credit Union Review: Quality Service for International Members
+United Nations Federal Credit Union Review: Competitive Rates and No Monthly Fees

 - Membership available to non-U.S. citizens

 - Limited membership criteria

 - No money market account offered

 United Nations Federal Credit Union, which is headquartered in Long Island City, New York, opened in 1947 to serve the financial needs of international United Nations staff members who were relocating to New York City and needed banking services for non-U.S. citizens.
 Membership is open to individuals with a connection to the U.N. or affiliated agencies, such as the World Bank and International Monetary Fund.
 Family members of these individuals are also eligible.

 UNFCU has three U.S. branch locations in total — two in New York and one in Washington, D.C.
 The credit union also has a US Mortgage Service Center in Virginia.
 Additionally, UNFCU offers its members access to services at more than 5,400 shared branches through its CO-OP partner network.

 United Nations Federal Credit Union offers one checking account.
 Here are the details.

 This free account, which features a 0.05% APY, has no monthly service fee or minimum balance requirement.
 However, the account’s balance can qualify you for membership rewards.
 The account is also eligible for a premium APY of 1.00% on the first $15,000 of your balance, and qualifying is easy.
 Simply opt to receive electronic statements and make up to 10 debit card purchases per month.
 You’ll also receive free personalized checks — all you have to do is pay tax and shipping.